 Your trip doesn't leave your phone.

 Velocita computes everything on-device.
 Location, speed, heading, altitude, and trip recordings are yours — they live on your phone and are never sent to us.
-The only off-device calls are Apple's reverse geocoding (for the city name on screen) and anonymous, aggregate usage signals via TelemetryDeck — never raw values, never anything that could identify you.
+The only off-device calls are Apple's reverse geocoding (for the city name on screen), speed-limit data packs downloaded from Apple's servers (your position is never part of the request), and anonymous, aggregate usage signals via TelemetryDeck — never raw values, never anything that could identify you.

 The base app is free — numeric speed, trip stats, compass, altitude, units, background tracking.
-Velocita Pro unlocks trip history, the gauge, the windshield HUD, speed alerts, haptic ticks, and the Live Activity for $3.99 once.
-No subscription.
-Shared with your Family Sharing group at no extra cost.
+Velocita Pro unlocks offline speed limits, trip history, the gauge, the windshield HUD, speed alerts, haptic ticks, and the Live Activity.
+It's a single one-time purchase — no subscription — and it's shared with your Family Sharing group at no extra cost.

 Drive, cycle, sail, ride.